 The roads in the highlands are called F-roads; they are unpaved and mostly gravel roads.
 These are only open a few months, which are usually those in the summertime.
 They remain closed for the remainder of the year due to the harsh climate there.
 The roads become impassable during the winter.
 To be able to access this mysterious part of Iceland, you will need to go for a 4x4 camper van no matter what.

-The RV rental companies in Iceland have a wide offer of different campers which will make it easier to find the one that meets your needs.
+The RV rental companies in Iceland have a wide offer of different campers which will make it easier to find the one that meets your needs, either manual or automatic.
 Most rental companies state if their campers are allowed to be driven on F-roads, if not, search in the description box for a four-wheel-drive system option or contact the customer service.

 The campers are built on different models but have some characteristics in common.
 You will be able to sleep in the vehicle, will have a space to seat and a tiny dining area, as well as a gas stove where you can prepare your meals.
 Make sure you choose the right camper van model for your trip with enough seats and seat belts.
 Check for the best possible insurance, especially as you will be traveling on gravel roads of Icelandic Highlands, where it is easier to get dents and scratches on the body of the vehicle.
 Adding a standard Gravel Protection insurance is a complete must, so you can lower or even waive a self-risk fee, which you would be obligated to pay in case of any issue.
 Insurance is precisely something you should not skimp on while in Iceland.